hcalex1/MGL843/README.md

 3. Create a Moose Suite 10 image inside Pharo and launch it.

-4. Import the [FamixTypeScript metamodel](https://github.com/dig2root/FamixTypeScript).
-This can be done from the Moose Playground:
+4. Import the FamixTypeScript metamodel.
+Open the Moose Playground with `Ctrl+O+W` and run the following script:

 ```
 Metacello new
     githubUser: 'dig2root' project: 'FamixTypeScript' commitish: 'master' path: 'src';